Abdulloh76/rsschool-cv/cv.md

 1. Abdullokh, Musaev
 2. email: musayevabdulloh76@gmail.com; telegram: @abdulloh76; phone_number: +998935607059;
 3. Summary (general goal to be developer.
 Self presentation.
-Try to learn evrything quickly and good enugh.
+Try to learn evrything quickly and good enough.
 Try to learn everything from evrywhere(within a reasonable))
 4. Basics of html & css; basics of git; Basics of c++;
 5.